 Does not work because x and y are private in point, hence inaccessible to subclasses.
-It must not work, otherwise it would break encapsulation
+It must not work, otherwise it would break encapsulation and a second states and a second states

 ENCAPSULATION

 - Encapsulation: the internal status of a class/object is kept hidden to the maximum possible extent.
 When necessary, portion of the status can only be accessed via approved methods - Encapsulation increases robustness Hiding the internals of an object keeps it consistent by preventing developers from manipulating it in unexpected ways - Encapsulation helps in managing complexity Enforcing a strict discipline for object manipulation limits nasty inter-dependencies between objects